 YouTube: This is internet TV gold.
 This social networking platform's whole intent is video.
 Many businesses have gotten on board with video marketing.
-You're able to create and manage your very own video channel that viewers can tune into as often as they wish.
+You can create and manage your very own video channel that viewers can tune into as often as they wish.
 With YouTube, the content you create and upload natively can be shared elsewhere online via the provided share options.

 This platform allows for longer-form video.
-This means you can give a demonstration of how your product works or how your service benefits the user.
+This means you can demonstrate how your product works or how your service benefits the user.
 This means others can literally see you in action.
 You can embed YouTube videos on your website and in email.
 These videos are already optimized for mobile use.

 Effectively Use "Tumblr" for Business

 Tumblr: This social media platform is a microblogging site that allows you to share a thought in various media ways.
 You can write a post.
 You can upload a video.
 You can upload images.
 You can share audio.
 You can recap dialogue or chat.
 You can share it in the form of a quote.
 You can share a direct link.

 Though Tumblr is skewed towards the younger demographic, it's an efficient blog option for the minimalists among us.
 Tumblr allows you to share content from other users as well.
 You can also schedule posts.
 Piggybacking off scheduling posts for a set date and time, you can queue up posts.
 You can set a timeframe for when you want posts to post on autopilot.
 For example, set the time span between 8 a.m. and 9 p.m. with hour intervals, and as you "queue" posts they'll publish accordingly.